 Guessens Mews Restoration

-The house has been divided into four freehold units, split vertically and two new "mews houses" built to the South side and restoration of Coach House "Little Guessens" to the North, making a total of seven freehold properties.
+The house has been divided into four freehold units, split vertically, two new "mews houses" and one detached 2 bedroom house built to the South side and restoration of Coach House "Little Guessens" to the North, making a total of eight freehold properties.
 The development occupies a premium location opposite St Mary's Church, set within parkland grounds of about two acres.
 Each property has its own private patio area with access onto private communal gardens, and the remainder of the grounds will be held under shared ownership of the residents for their exclusive use.
 There is private parking for each property and additional visitor parking is also provided, and the main entrance to Guessens Mews will be off Codicote Road.

 The projected completion date of 2021 will mark it out as Welwyn Village's most exclusive residential address.

 Each property has been given a name drawn from its extensive history.
 The build and finish specification are of the highest quality involving skilled craftsmen utilising as much of the original fabric of the building as possible, to a standard which embraces the latest technological advances in modern construction.

 Outgoings - a residents management company will be set up, and each property will be subject to a service charge.
 Details of these charges are available on request from Netherdown Herts Ltd, Tel: 01707 376 255.